 How long does it take to recover from a heart catheterization?
 You will be able to return to your normal life after about a week.
 Your doctor can give you a better timeline after a consultation.

 What is the difference between an angiogram and a heart catheterization?
-An angioplasty can be preformed during the heart catheterization.
+An angioplasty can be performed during heart catheterization.
 It is an additional diagnostic test that is performed to take x-rays of your blood vessels.
 Cardiac catheterization is performed for both diagnostic and treatment purposes.